 Make sure you’re aware of the unit content and have studied it.
 Studying will help you feel more confident in your abilities and help you do the best you can during your online exam.

 During the exam

 Set timers for when you have an hour, 30 minutes and 10 minutes left of your exam or adjust this depending on the length of your exam.
 This will help you be aware of how much time you have left and ensure you are working efficiently.

 - Check your work

 Before you submit your exam, leave yourself some time to check over your answers.
-Make sure you have not missed any questions; your answers have been saved or recorded correctly and that your spelling is correct.
+Make sure that you have not missed any questions, that your answers have been saved or recorded correctly and that your spelling is correct.
 Once you submit your online exam, you will be unable to make any changes.
-Checking over your work ensures no easy to rectify mistakes have been overlooked.
+Checking over your work ensures no easy-to-rectify mistakes have been overlooked.

 - If you encounter a problem, stay calm

 Easier said than done!
 If you do experience technical difficulties during your exam, make sure to contact your unit coordinator or tutor immediately.
 Be sure to tell them exactly what problem occurred for you.
 If you receive an error message or your screen changes, take a screenshot and send this to your unit coordinator or tutor.
 This way they can see what has occurred and may be able to help you solve the issue.